stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 ## Mixins

-Mixins are straightforward to create but I thought that I would cover them for the sake of completeness.

-Here is an example mixin for a set of CSS rules for visually hiding an element while still making it visible to screen readers:
+Mixins are straightforward to create.
+This is a mixin that visually hides an element while still leaving it visible to screen readers:

 ```ts
 const visuallyHidden = () => css`